furbrain/STIC/firmware/docs/source/index.rst

 Press **A** to take a reading.
 You will get an error if the device is not already :ref:`calibrated <Sensors>`.
-You can choose either a short press of **A** (the reading is taken just after the button is released) or a long press of **A** (the reading is taken once the button has been pressed for a second or so).
+You can choose either a short press of **A** (the reading is taken just after the button is released) or a long press of **A** (the reading is taken after a countdown timer, which defaults to 5 seconds and can be configured).
 Play with each mode and see what suits you.

 If the reading is successful you will see three numbers on the screen:
 .. compass at the top (degrees or grad)